Binarii-Labs-Products/tmpbn/README.md

 # tmpbn
 A Temporary Bin (tmpbn).

-Share secrets without disclosing actor credentials.
+Share plain text secrets without disclosing actor credentials such as email, ip address or phone numbers.

 This is a simple zero knowledge app that allows secrets to be encrypted and saved temporarily on a server and then viewed by another device or actor.